Boundary critical behavior of the Gross-Neveu-Yukawa model

 where $\psi$ is a $\tilde{N}$-component spinor fermionic (Grassmann) field, $\varphi$ is a scalar bosonic field, and the conjugate Dirac field is $\bar{\psi}=\psi^{\dagger} \gamma_0$.
 We define $\slashed{\partial} \equiv \sum_{i=0}^{d} \gamma_i \partial_{i}$ where the Euclidean Dirac gamma matrices $\gamma_i$ are generators of the Clifford algebra $Cl_{D,0}(\mathbb{R})$ in a certain representation.

 Usually, when using dimensional regularization to carry out perturbative calculations within the $D = 4 - \varepsilon$ expansion, one treats the $\gamma$ matrices as formal generators of a Clifford algebra in $D$ dimensions, without specifying a particular finite-dimensional representation.
 Unlike the Gross-Neveu model, the action of the GNY model is quadratic in fermions, and does not generate products of many $\gamma$ matrices which become independent in $4 - \varepsilon$ dimensions and require special treatment~\cite{Louvet:2016}.
 As a consequence, all results depend on the rank of the $\gamma$ matrices only through the parameter $N = \tilde{N} \, \mathrm{tr}\, \mathbb{1}$, which gives us the freedom to account for additional internal degrees of freedom, such as spin, valley, or flavor, either by enlarging $N$ or by increasing the matrix rank of the $\gamma$'s~\cite{Zinn-Justin:1986}.
-However, when studying boundary phenomena, the representation independence of the $\gamma$ matrices becomes more subtle, since one must specify boundary conditions whose general form depends on both the spacetime dimension and the rank of the $\gamma$ matrices.
-The explicit form of gamma matrices which we use here is given in Appendix~\ref{sec:Appendix-A}.
+However, when studying boundary phenomena, the representation independence of the $\gamma$ matrices becomes more subtle, since one must specify BCs whose general form depends on both the spacetime dimension and the rank of the $\gamma$ matrices.

+It is known that in strictly $2+1$-dimensional theories formulated in terms of a single irreducible two-component Dirac fermion, the parity anomaly leads to the loss of time-reversal invariance (TRI) upon regularization~\cite{Redlich:1984}.
+However, our model employs a reducible four-component Dirac representation, as specified in Appendix~\ref{sec:Appendix-A}.
+In this doubled formulation, the contributions to the parity anomaly from the two irreducible components can cancel, so that both TRI and non-TRI BCs can be consistently defined and analyzed on the same footing within the dimensional regularization scheme.

 The boundary (surface) part $S_\mathrm{B}$ including only relevant in RG sense terms reads